equinor/neqsim/README.md

 ## Running the tests

 The test files are written in JUnit5 and placed in the [test directory](https://github.com/equinor/neqsim/tree/master/src/test).
-All test have to be passed before merging to the master.
-Test code shuld be written for all new code added to the project.
+Test code shuld be written for all new code added to the project, and all tests have to pass before merging into the master branch.

 Test coverage can be examined using [jacoco](https://www.eclemma.org/jacoco/) from maven.
 Generate a coverage report using `./mvnw jacoco:prepare-agent test install jacoco:report` and see results in target/site/jacoco/index.html.